 Breathing Room Foundation – Thanksgiving Meal

-I recently reached out to the Breathing Room Foundation, an organization that helps support local families dealing with cancer, to see how PBGW could lend our firm’s support this holiday season.
+PBGW recently reached out to the Breathing Room Foundation, an organization that helps support local families dealing with cancer, to see how we could lend our firm’s support this holiday season.
 We chose to provide the Thanksgiving meal for a family whose husband/father is battling liver cancer.
 During the month of November, we collected all of the items needed to feed the family of seven.
 We hope our contribution helped ease the burden of the holiday and allowed the family to simply enjoy each other’s company on Thanksgiving Day.
-To learn more about this amazing organization that strives to provide a little bit of “breathing room” for families affected by cancer, visit their website
+To learn more about this amazing organization that strives to provide a little bit of “breathing room” for families affected by cancer, visit their website.

 Miracle League Halloween Bash